joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

    offloaded functions like auth, and the idea of a consistent front door isn't solid yet.

-2. Everything is kind of hard.
+2. Every capability thread is active, but not in a way that's meaningfully consistent or automated.

 3. Kubernetes is mostly used as an infrastructure layer—think routing.